 Another great national park elopement location in Colorado, Rocky Mountain National Park is home to giant craggy mountains, shimmering alpine lakes, and wide-open meadows straight out of The Sound of Music.
 And when you’re not belting “the hills are alive with the sound of music” at the top of your lungs, you can also spot tons of wildlife, like moose and elk.
 Trail Ridge Road winds through great elopement-location vistas.
-There are tons of lakes to explore and get gorgeous photos at, like Bear Lake, Emerald Lake, and Dream Lake.
+There are tons of lakes to hike to and explore to get gorgeous photos at, like the iconic hike to Bear Lake.
 While you can’t hold your official ceremony at one of these lakes, they’re a great addition to a full-day elopement.

-Imagine a ceremony at Lily Lake Trail, with wildflowers swaying and those crystal-clear Colorado blue skies overhead.
+Imagine a ceremony at Upper Beaver Meadows, with the grass swaying all around you and those crystal-clear Colorado blue skies overhead.
 Then it’s off to a late catered lunch with your family at the rustic Airbnb cabin.
 Next, you two newlyweds head to Rocky Mountain National Park for a hike to Dream Lake—a perfect spot to watch the sun dip behind the mountains.
 If this sounds like the perfect elopement, I want to chat!

-For just about the most stunningly beautiful elopement you’ll ever see, the San Juan Mountains are the location you need.
+For just about the most stunningly towering mountains you’ll ever see in Colorado, the San Juan Mountains are the place to be.
 Perfect for more adventurous couples, this mountain range is a little farther from an airport but definitely worth the trek.
-You could fly into Montrose Regional Airport or embrace the adventure and fly into Denver, renting a car and road tripping through Colorado.
-Once you’re in the San Juans, rent a jeep and go off-roading, hop on a hiking trail, drive up a windy mountain pass, or even take an old-timey scenic mountain train that’s straight out of the polar express!
-Ouray, Telluride, Silverton, and Durango offer great elopement locations, complete with adorable little hotels and resorts to spend the night in.
+You could fly into Montrose Regional Airport or embrace the adventure and fly into Denver, renting a car and road-tripping through Colorado.
+Once you’re in the San Juans, rent a jeep (or hire a guide) and go off-roading, hop on a hiking trail, drive up a windy mountain pass, or even take an old-timey scenic mountain train that’s straight out of the polar express!

-You can also have a more relaxing trip by including Dutton Hot Springs in your elopement day.
+Other breathtaking towns to check out for your elopement in the San Juan Mountains include Telluride, Silverton, Ridgway, and Durango!
+You can also have a more relaxing trip by including Dunton Hot Springs for your elopement day.
 Go on a rugged hike and cap it all off with a soak in some Hot Springs.
-No matter when in the San Juans you elope, you’ll quickly see why this is nicknamed the Switzerland of the U.S.
+No matter where in the San Juans you elope, you’ll quickly see why this is one of the most beautiful areas in the American Southwest.

 6. Aspen: fall coziness galore

 If you’re planning a Fall elopement, THIS is where you want to be!
 True to its name, Aspen is full of aspen trees that turn bright yellow in the fall.
 The vibrant fall colors look like they’re right out of a storybook.
-This cozy ski town is ideal for tromping through piles of autumn leaves, sharing a hot chocolate under the stars, and soaking in hot springs like Penny Hot Springs and Avalanche Ranch.
+This cozy ski town is ideal for tromping through piles of autumn leaves, sharing a hot chocolate under the stars, and taking a gondola ride up a mountain in Snowmass Village.
 Here are some great locations in and around Aspen: